 7. Contour at any point is perpendicular to the line of the steepest slope at that point.

-8. Irregular contours indicate uneven surface.
+8. Irregular contours indicate uneven surfaces.

 9. The same contours must appear on both the sides of a ridge or a valley.